 There is a meeting at 4 on Tuesday.

-Lastly, make the 3 high information words longer and the other “grammar glue” much shorter & quieter.
+- Make the high information words longer and the other “grammar glue” much shorter & quieter.
 There’sameeeeetingatfoooouuuuronTuuueeeesday.

 Now try this with: I’m the right person for the job because I rock the planet (use your own reasons, of course!)